 Treatment for Sebaceous Hyperplasia

 Treatments include photodynamic therapy, cryotherapy (liquid nitrogen), cauterization or electrodesiccation,topical chemical treatments, laser treatment (eg, with argon, carbon dioxide, or pulsed-dye laser)shave excision, and excision.
 These are medical treatments done by a doctor.
 Isotretinoin (Accutane) has also been used to treat this condition.
 We at Face Reality highly recommend that you try all other options before considering this prescribed medication.
-See my blog post Reasons Why You Don’t Want to Take Accutane before considering it.
+See my blog post Does Accutane Work? before considering it.

 Face Reality Acne Clinic does not treat sebaceous hyperplasia.
 If you have acne, however, we can help you.
 Face Reality Acne Clinic

 ©2013 Face Reality Acne Clinic